What Is The H3 Visa: Trainee or Special Education Visitor?

 To qualify for an H-3 visa, you may be required to demonstrate that your training program will give you unique skills and knowledge.
 You’ll also have to show that, after completing this program, you intend to return to where you came from so that you don’t waste what you’ve learned.

-Who Can Apply For An H3 Visa?
+What Is An Eligibility For An H3 Visa?

 The H-3 visa is a special type of work permit that allows non-citizens to enter the United States for temporary training or exchange.